AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 It’s usually cheaper to add a teen to an existing policy than to get them their own policy.

-Cheapest Car Insurance in Idaho With a Speeding Ticket: State Farm
+Cheapest Car Insurance in Idaho With a Speeding Ticket: USAA and State Farm

 A speeding ticket can raise rates, but in Idaho, these increases usually remain manageable.
-State Farm still has the lowest average premium for drivers with a speeding ticket, at $1,199 per year, which is 25 percent below the state average.
-Auto-Owners, GEICO and Idaho Farm Bureau also offer affordable options below $1,400 per year.
+For military-affiliated drivers, USAA has the lowest average premium for drivers with a speeding ticket, at $929 per year, which is 51 percent below the state average.
+State Farm ($1,131 per year on average) and GEICO ($1,270 per year on average) also offer affordable options that fall below the state average.

 FYI